The Bipolar Junction Transistor (BJT) as a Switch

 Suppose we had a lamp that we wanted to turn on and off with a switch.
-Such a circuit would be extremely simple as in Figure below (a).
+Such a circuit would be extremely simple, as in the figure below (a).

 Since it is the current through the lamp that we want to control, we must position the collector and emitter of our transistor where the two contacts of the switch were.
-We must also make sure that the lamp’s current will move against the direction of the emitter arrow symbol to ensure that the transistor’s junction bias will be correct as in Figure below (b).
+We must also make sure that the lamp’s current will move against the direction of the emitter arrow symbol to ensure that the transistor’s junction bias will be correct as in the figure below (b).

 A PNP transistor could also have been chosen for the job.
-Its application is shown in Figure above (c).
+Its application is shown in the figure above (c).

 The choice between NPN and PNP is really arbitrary.
 All that matters is that the proper current directions are maintained for the sake of correct junction biasing (electron flow going against the transistor symbol’s arrow).

 Going back to the NPN transistor in our example circuit, we are faced with the need to add something more so that we can have base current.
 Without a connection to the base wire of the transistor, base current will be zero, and the transistor cannot turn on, resulting in a lamp that is always off.
 Remember that for an NPN transistor, base current must consist of electrons flowing from emitter to base (against the emitter arrow symbol, just like the lamp current).

 If the switch is closed as in the figure above (b), electrons will be able to flow from the emitter through to the base of the transistor, through the switch, up to the left side of the lamp, back to the positive side of the battery.
 This base current will enable a much larger flow of electrons from the emitter through to the collector, thus lighting up the lamp.
 In this state of maximum circuit current, the transistor is said to be saturated.

 Of course, it may seem pointless to use a transistor in this capacity to control the lamp.
 After all, we’re still using a switch in the circuit, aren’t we?
 If we’re still using a switch to control the lamp—if only indirectly—then what’s the point of having a transistor to control the current?
 Why not just go back to our original circuit and use the switch directly to control the lamp current?

 Two points can be made here, actually.
 First is the fact that when used in this manner, the switch contacts need only handle what little base current is necessary to turn the transistor on; the transistor itself handles most of the lamp’s current.
 This may be an important advantage if the switch has a low current rating: a small switch may be used to control a relatively high-current load.

 Here we see the transistor functioning not only as a switch, but as a true amplifier: using a relatively low-power signal to control a relatively large amount of power.
 Please note that the actual power for lighting up the lamp comes from the battery to the right of the schematic.
 It is not as though the small signal current from the solar cell, thermocouple, or microphone is being magically transformed into a greater amount of power.
 Rather, those small power sources are simply controlling the battery’s power to light up the lamp.

-- Transistors may be used as switching elements to control DC power to a load.
+- • Transistors may be used as switching elements to control DC power to a load.
 The switched (controlled) current goes between emitter and collector; the controlling current goes between emitter and base.

-- When a transistor has zero current through it, it is said to be in a state of cutoff (fully nonconducting).
+- • When a transistor has zero current through it, it is said to be in a state of cutoff (fully nonconducting).

-- When a transistor has maximum current through it, it is said to be in a state of saturation (fully conducting).
+- • When a transistor has maximum current through it, it is said to be in a state of saturation (fully conducting).